Zapper-fi/protocol/docs/curation/guide/reviewer-dashboard.md

 :::tip
 Start with events on apps you are familiar with or types of transactions you have made in the past.
 :::

-Click on an event to open the review page.